 In 2015 Lauren was Producer for “Being Mortal”, an Emmy Award-nominated, hourlong documentary with director Tom Jennings and 2over10 Media.
 Based on Atul Gawande’s bestselling book, the film looks at how doctors and patients make decisions during serious illness.
 Without precedent, Frontline published “Being Mortal” as a multi-platform project with numerous web, radio and podcast programs accompanying the broadcast film — and Lauren produced the two web-based films “A Last Wish” and “The Conversation.”

-Previously, she served as producer on the two-part series Locked Up in America with Dan Edge and Mongoose Pictures, resulting in “Prison State” and “Solitary Nation.”
-These films aired on PBS Frontline in April 2014; the latter film also played in the UK on BBC 2 as “Life in Solitary” in September 2014.
+Previously, she served as producer on Frontline’s two-part series Locked Up in America with Dan Edge and Mongoose Pictures, resulting in “Prison State” and “Solitary Nation.”
+These films aired on PBS Frontline in April 2014; the latter film also played in the UK on BBC2 as “Life in Solitary” in September 2014.
 “Solitary Nation” won the 2015 RFK Journalism Award, Domestic TV category.
 Lauren was also Producer of “Poor Kids” (2012 and updated in 2017), directed by Jezza Neumann for London’s True Vision Productions, which was also honored with a RFK Journalism Award.
 Nominated for an Emmy Award as well, the documentary premiered in the UK on BBC 2’s This World in March 2013 as “America’s Poor Kids.”

 Lauren holds an MA from The CUNY Graduate Center, where she focused on documentary film studies, and a BA in English and Communications from the University of Pennsylvania.
 She speaks English, Spanish and French.